 3. LinkedIn Burrow

-LinkedIn Burrow is Apache Kafka’s open-source monitoring partner which provides user lag testing as a service without the need to define the threshold.
+LinkedIn Burrow is Apache Kafka’s open-source monitoring partner, which provides user lag testing as a service without defining the threshold.
 It tracks all commodity offsets and measures customer status on demand.
 There is an HTTP endpoint for demanding status and other Kafka cluster information.
-Configurable notifiers may also submit statuses to another device, via email or HTTP calls
+Configurable notifiers may also submit statuses to another device via email or HTTP calls.

-Kafdrop is an open-source web-based user interface to access Kafka topics and browse consumer groups and for monitoring Apache Kafka clusters.
-The tool shows information like brokers, topics, partitions, users, and allows you to access messages.
+Kafdrop is an open-source web-based user interface to access Kafka topics, browse consumer groups, and monitor Apache Kafka clusters.
+The tool shows information like brokers, topics, partitions, users and allows you to access messages.
 Kafdrop’s skill is very close to the Kafka Manager’s but focuses more on enabling you to access broker information.
 Its characteristics are:

 - To view Kafka brokers and its